Air Conditioner Repair Checklist

 - Turn off the electrical current totally at the breaker or outdoor lever.

 - Clear greenery rubbish around the AC.
 Once you’ve gotten rid of larger clutter within a two-foot space, you can use a soft brush or vacuum to carefully remove dust from the condenser fins.
-Crooked fins can also hurt efficiency, so you can attempt to reshape them with a small knife.
+Crooked fins can also hurt efficiency.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.